rpm-lab/CSCI5551-Spr25/syllabus.md

 ---
 layout: page
 title: Syllabus
-description: Course policies and information pertaining to Home page for CSCI5551-02 Fall 2023 at the University of Minnesota.
+description: Course policies and information pertaining to Home page for CSCI5551 Spring 2024 at the University of Minnesota.
 nav_order: 2
 ---